Edward VII: Accession

-Edward refurbished the royal palaces, reintroduced the traditional ceremonies, such as the State Opening of Parliament, that his mother had foregone, and founded new honours, such as the Order of Merit, to recognise contributions to the arts and sciences.
-In 1902, the Shah of Persia, Mozzafar-al-Din, visited England expecting to receive the Order of the Garter.
+In 1902, the Shah of Persia, Mozaffar ad-Din Shah, visited England expecting to receive the Order of the Garter.
 The King refused to bestow the honour on the Shah because the order was meant to be in his personal gift and the Foreign Secretary, Lord Lansdowne, had promised it without his consent.
 He also objected to inducting a Muslim into a Christian order of chivalry.
 His refusal threatened to damage British attempts to gain influence in Persia, but Edward resented his ministers' attempts to reduce his traditional powers.
 Eventually, he relented and Britain sent a special embassy to the Shah with a full Order of the Garter the following year.